codebar/android-tutorials/worksheets/espresso-testing/index.md

 They might already be there depending on how you created your project.
 If they aren't, add them in.
 These lines tell the Android build system which version of the Espresso library to use.

-Also, make sure that this line in your `android.defaultConfig` section:
+Also, make sure that this line is in your `android.defaultConfig` section:

 ```groovy
 testInstrumentationRunner "android.support.test.runner.AndroidJUnitRunner"